effect-ts-app/docs/Architecture.md

 ## Resource

-A `Resource` provides specific `Request/Response` messages that `Controller`s take as input or return as output.
+A `Resource` provides specific `Request/Response` messages. `Controller`s leverage `Resource`s to provide endpoints, and `Client`s leverage them to derive fully-typed interfaces to such endpoints.

 ## View